 The Texas Equal Rights Amendment was distinct from the federal ERA.
 The state amendment was first introduced in the Legislature more than a decade before Congress passed the federal ERA in 1972.
 The state effort was the work of the Texas Federation of Business and Professional Women’s Clubs and its past president, Hermine Tobolowsky, who is called “the mother of the Texas ERA.”
 Tobolowsky, a Dallas attorney, lobbied lawmakers and famously challenged the Bar’s opposition to the amendment in a 1967 editorial in the Texas Bar Journal.

 The same year the state ERA was approved by voters, Texas lawmakers ratified the federal ERA.
 Passing the federal ERA later became one of Farenthold’s priorities when, as first chair of the National Women’s Political Caucus, she campaigned vigorously for its ratification.
 The measure ultimately failed to get support from the necessary 38 states by the ratification deadline to amend the U.S. Constitution.

 Farenthold’s “evolution,” as she called it, on the state ERA said much about her political values.
 As a new lawmaker she was focused on economic rights for poor women, in line with her experience as a legal aid attorney in South Texas.

 An article in the Dallas News on Jan.
-15, 1969 about Farenthold and Jordan, the only women in the Legislature at time, noted that women’s rights were “low on the list of prior legislation for both women.”
+15, 1969 about Farenthold and Jordan, the only women in the Legislature at time, noted that women’s rights were “low on the list of priority legislation for both women.”
 Based on her support for the state and federal ERAs, however, when Farenthold ran for governor in 1972 she had become a symbol of women’s rights, and the media had deemed her a “women’s libber.”